Player

 The

-is returned, player isn’t looking at any vehicle.
+Vehiclethe player is looking at.
+IfNoneis returned, player isn’t looking at any vehicle.

 Note